zamfi/cca-programming-electronics-spring-2018/README.md

 #### Quiz Review

-Make sure you get a review of the quiz before next week!
+Make sure you get a review of the quiz before next week

 #### Servomotors!